bhavindutia/point2ll/README.md

 ## Functionality
 This program provides the following functionality:
  1. Update handout cname of multiple GTM properties(In this case from valid cname to localhost).
 Input to this program comes from file 'propertyToHandOutCname' file, which has entries like PROPERTY_NAME=HANDOUT_CNAME_TO_REPLACE
  2. Reverse the above change.
-Point properties back to original state (before 1)HANDOUT_CNAME_TO_REPLACE from localhost
+Point properties back to original state (before 1) to HANDOUT_CNAME_TO_REPLACE from localhost

 ### Usage